memcachier/docs/documentation/clients/php/wordpress.md

 **Note**, the W3 Total Cache plugin features object caching, so there is no need to use this technique if you are using that plugin.
 In fact, it would likely be problematic to do so.

-Even if you're not hosting your WordPress site on DigitalOcean, our tutorial [Build a WordPress One-Click application on DigitalOcean and scale it with Memcache](https://blog.memcachier.com/2019/10/14/wordpress-on-digital-ocean/) should be a useful reference for how to install and use our WordPress Object Cache backend.
+If you still want to use WP Object Cache instead of W3 Total Cache, see our tutorial [Build a WordPress One-Click application on DigitalOcean and scale it with Memcache](https://blog.memcachier.com/2019/10/14/wordpress-on-digital-ocean/).
+The tutorial uses DigitalOcean as hosting but the WP Object Cache installation part is generally applicable.